Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 Toys to Help a Dog Work for Its Food

 - Kongs: these are quite popular durable toys that are hollow so you can stuff them and the dog can work at "disemboweling" them.
 There are several Kong recipes with suggestions of freezing its contents or distributing it in layers.

 - Northmate Interactive Green Feeder: this dog toy brings dog foraging to a whole new level.
 You'll just need to hide his kibble and watch him try to get his food from in between the "grass blades."

-- PawHide Puzzle: this toys has seven treat-hiding cups that the dog needs to learn how to remove so to find the underneath hidden treats.
+- PawHide Puzzle: this toy has seven treat-hiding cups that the dog needs to learn how to remove to find the underneath hidden treats.
 A great way to trigger the dog's curiosity and encourage foraging tendencies.

 Short on money?
 There are also more economical ways to encourage foraging behaviors and the good news is that you already most likely have all you need in your home.
 Following are some ideas:

 - Treat dispensing bottle: remove the cap off a bottle and fill it up with your dog's kibble.
 Your dog will need to move the bottle around to release the kibble.
 This may keep your dog entertained for quite some time.

 - Treasure hunt: instead of using a food bowl, make trails of food around your home so your dog will have to search and walk around.
 Also, hide some kibble around your home, under your rugs, under your dog's toys, under his food bowl, etc. Be creative!

 - Muffin Tin Game: use a 12-muffin tin and place the dog's kibble in each tin, then cover with tennis balls so your dog will have to move the tennis balls in order to uncover his food.